NVIDIA/cutlass/media/docs/cute/04_algorithms.md

    access instructions (like `cp.async`), then dispatch to the custom instruction.

-2. The the two `Tensor`s have static layouts and it can be proven that element vectorization is valid -- for example, four `LDS.32`s can be combined into a single `LDS.128` -- then vectorize the source and destinations tensors.
+2. The two `Tensor`s have static layouts and it can be proven that element vectorization is valid -- for example, four `LDS.32`s can be combined into a single `LDS.128` -- then vectorize the source and destinations tensors.